themancalledjakob/kabk_touching/README.md

 # Troubleshooting
-## I cannot upload to Arduino
-- check that the port is selected under Tools/Port

 ## When I doubleclick on runMac.command (I'm on a Mac) I get an error that it is from an unidentified developer
 - Go to System Preferences/Security & Privacy/General and click on "Open Anyway"
 Reason is that the little script is not downloaded via the appstore.

-## I open the browser on `localhost:9999/`, but nothing opens
-- could it be that you forget the last `/` in `localhost:9999/` ?
+## I cannot upload to Arduino
+- check that the port is selected under Tools/Port
+- should that not work, check the next point

+## It all worked once, but now I cannot upload new code to my arduino
+- the arduino can only "talk" to one thing at the time.
+Try closing the window that opened when you doubleclicked (which prints "free,touched" etc) and try again.
+This is the server, which reads arduino data and sends it to the browser.
+When it's open, it blocks access and therefore you cannot upload.

 ## How do I open a terminal?
+You don't need terminal anymore! :-)
+If you still want to open it anyway for any reason, do it like this:

 ### Mac:
 - press `cmd + space`
 - type `terminal`